Accurate and convergent energetics of color centers by wavefunction theory: Results

-Furthermore, we used the natural orbitals from the state-averaged CASSCF(6e,4o)/cc-pVDZ solution obtained at the ground state geometry to study the composition of the electronic states.
-As shown in Fig. \ref{fig:Vertical}, the triplet states are clearly single-reference, meaning they can be effectively described by a single electron configuration.
-On the other hand, the singlet states show evidence of state-mixing in line with our expectations.
-Specifically, the $^1A_1$ CASSCF eigenstate contains not only the dominant configurations proposed by group theory (76\%) but also the configuration with an empty $a_1^*$ orbital (24\%).
-The $^1E$ CASSCF eigenstates admixes the spin-singlet counterpart of the $^3E$ states (18\%) to the group-theoretic states (82\%).
-Note that the observed state mixing, especially for $^1A_1$, cannot be treated by conventional DFT based methods.
+We summarize the composition of the 5 triplet and 8 singlet CASSCF eigenstates, indicated by an overline in the following, in the basis of the electron configurations derived from group theory, see black frames in Fig.~\ref{fig:Vertical}.
+Conspicuously, the triplet states are clearly of single-reference, meaning they can be effectively described by a single electron configuration.
+On the other hand, the singlet states arise as a mixture of multiple group-theory configurations.
+The presence of multiple dominant Slater determinants cannot be treated by conventional DFT methods, as they can only be generated from each other by electron excitation(s) between orbitals of different irreducible representations.

+For instance, the $(1)^1\bar{A}_1$ CASSCF eigenstate contains not only the dominant $(1)^1A_1$ configurations proposed by group theory (76\%) but also the $(2)^1A_1$ configurations with an empty $a_1^*$ orbital (24\%).
+Furthermore, the $(1)^1\bar{E}$ CASSCF eigenstates admix $a_1^* \rightarrow e$ excitations ($(2)^1E$ character, 19\%) to the group-theoretic pure $(1)^1E$ states (81\%).
+The higher-energy states of $(2)^1\bar{E}, (3)^1\bar{E}$ and $(2)^1\bar{A}_1$ also carry the character of the lowest-lying singlet state, but their multireference character is slightly less apparent (8-13\%).

+Investigating the determinant composition is also useful for identifying the potential mixing of electronic states by phononic coupling (pseudo Jahn-Teller effect).
+For example, it can be immediately recognized from Fig. \ref{fig:Configurations} that $(1)^1A_1$ and $(1)^1E_y$ (and, consequently, $(1)^1\bar{A}_1$ and $(1)^1\bar{E}_y$) share two leading Slater determinants.
+This implies that considerable state mixing is expected upon breaking the $C_{3v}$ symmetry, which manifests - among others - in a rapid internal conversion (IC) rate.
+In the triplet sector, on the contrary, the dominant $(1)^3\bar{A}_2$ configuration is orthogonal to the leading determinants of all $^3\bar{E}$ states because the group theoretical states do not mix according to CASSCF.
+This suggests that state mixing is negligible even considering vibrations and $(1)^3\bar{E}$ is stable to internal conversion.
+Altogether, the determinant picture is fully consistent with the experimental observation\cite{Rogers-2008} that the photoluminescence between singlets is $\sim 10^4$ times weaker than that between triplets, since the latter is not suppressed by IC.